harsansidhu/TigerMap/README.md

 For more details visit http://grantstorey.com/TigerMap/index.html

-This was a project built for Computer Science 333: Advanced Programming Techniques in the spring semester of the 2014-105 schoolyear.
+This project was built for Computer Science 333: Advanced Programming Techniques in the spring semester of the 2014-2015 schoolyear.

 # Contributers
 Grant Storey, Odunayo Kusoro, Harsan Sidhu, Edward De Puy, James LoPresti, Peter deGroot